The Lonely

 I nodded.
-She missed a few weeks of our Bible study, but she was back.
-The study ended twenty minutes ago, but we were still talking.
+She had missed a few weeks of Bible study, but she was back now.
+The study itself had ended twenty minutes earlier, yet the conversation lingered, one of those moments where no one rushes to leave because something is unfolding.

-"I would never wish divorce on anyone," I told her.
-"But I can tell you I have learned to know the Lord and lean on Him in ways I've never experienced before."
+“I would never wish divorce on anyone,” I told her.
+“But I can tell you this, I’ve learned to know the Lord and lean on Him in ways I never had to before.”

-Yet, here I was, two years later, consoling another woman going through her version of my trauma.
+And yet, here I was, two years later, sitting across from another woman walking through her own version of that same heartbreak.

 “My daughter has severe separation anxiety,” she said.

-I could relate.
-There were night, many nights actually, when both my daughter and my son slept with me.
-It was the only way to fight off the loneliness.
-Looking back now, its kind of sweet.
-But at the time, it was simply survival.
+I understood immediately.
+There were nights, many nights, when both my daughter and my son slept beside me.
+It was the only way any of us could push back the loneliness.
+At the time, it was pure survival.
+Looking back now, it feels tender.
+Sacred, even.

-I'm grateful to the Lord for such an unexpected gift to this quiet introvert.
+I’m grateful to the Lord for this gift I never knew I needed.

 He truly sets the lonely in families.